Nextiva Review (Updated for 2026)

 Donโ€™t need phones or full UCaaS?
 Purchase online faxing as a standalone service and share it across your business.
 Rather than paying per user, plans are based on monthly page volume.

-500 pages start at $7.95 per month and 1,000 pages at $13.95 per month, with a HIPAA-compliant option available.
+Plans for 500 pages start at $9.95 per month (or $7.95 per month when paid annually), and 1,000 pages costs more, with a HIPAA-compliant option available.

 A Closer Look at Nextivaโ€™s SIP Trunking Services